-Data on grandparents as caregivers were derived from Questions 25a through 25c.
-Data were collected on whether a grandchild lives with a grandparent in the household, whether the grandparent has responsibility for the basic needs of the grandchild, and the duration of that responsibility.
+Data on grandparents as caregivers were derived from Questions 25a through 25c in the 2014 American Community Survey (ACS).
+Data are collected on whether a grandchild lives with a grandparent in the household, whether the grandparent has responsibility for the basic needs of the grandchild, and the duration of that responsibility.